-Only occasionally is the case of similar (sequential) machines in the same production line addressed.
-Here, the most important criterion is workload balancing so that the bottlenecks of the line are eliminated.
+Only few papers considering the case of similar (sequential) machines in the same production line have been put forth.
+Here, the most eminent criterion is workload balancing so that the bottlenecks of the line are eliminated.

 It should be noted that we must differentiate two kinds of balancing: We can balance the workload either among several parallel lines (i.e., "interline" balancing) or among machines within the same single line (i.e., "intraline" balancing), see Figure 4.
 The former clearly belongs to the problem class (M-M), whereas the latter is an instance of the problem class (1-M).
 Nevertheless, this only demonstrates the usefulness of the scheme, since the approaches for achieving interline or intraline balancing are somewhat different from each other and therefore cannot be lumped together.

-In intraline balancing, the optimization criterion is minimizing the workload of the machine with the maximum workload (i.e., eliminating the bottleneck), Figure 5.
+In intraline balancing, the optimization criterion is minimizing workload of the machine with the maximum workload (i.e., the eliminating the bottleneck), see Figure 5.